fyears/electron-python-example/README.md

 pip install pyinstaller
 ```

-If you are on Windows, also
+If working on Windows, also

 ```bash
 pip install pypiwin32 # for pyinstaller
 ```

-If properly configured, the above commands should be no problem.
+If properly configured, the above commands should have no problem.
 Otherwise, please check out the guides online.

 ### Node.js / Electron part

 Secondly, try to configure the Node.js and Electron environment.
-I assume that `node` and `npm` could be invoked in command line and are latest versions.
+I assume that `node` and `npm` can be invoked in the command line and are of latest versions.

-You need to configure the `package.json`, especially the `main` entry:
+We need to configure the `package.json`, especially the `main` entry:

 ```json
 {